 Remote dispensers are shipped with 30-micron particulate filters (unless the dispenser is supplied with the optional strainer canister).
 These filters do not provide water absorption.
+Also, for some fuels such as biodiesel, special filter elements are recommended.
 The installer and user should make sure the filters meet the requirements of the application, satisfy local/state/federal codes, and replace the filters with appropriate filters as necessary.
 If strainer canisters are used, or for special applications even when the internal filters are supplied, external filters, used on the discharge, may be required for the application.
 Some applications, such as aircraft refueling, require special filtration equipment in order to ensure product purity.
 Replacement filters must be UL-recognized.